Best Cheap Health Insurance in Alaska (2025)

 Premera Blue Cross Blue Shield$945-$998

-• Moda has the cheapest health insurance in Anchorage, Fairbanks and Juneau, Alaska's major cities.
+• Moda has the most affordable medical insurance in Anchorage, Fairbanks and Juneau, Alaska's major cities.
 If you live in the Aleutian Islands or the more sparsely populated areas of Alaska, Premera BCBS is likely cheaper.

 • But Moda doesn't have good customer service, with more than three times as many complaints as expected for a company its size.
 If good service is a priority for you, Premera is a better option.